matt-goldman/matt-goldman.github.io/docs/_posts/2022-05-19-maui-ui-july.md

 tags:   mobile maui ui
 ---

-Back in 2019 [Steven Thewissen](https://thewissen.io/) gave us the awesome [Xamarin UI July](https://thewissen.io/introducing-xamarin-ui-july/).
-Steven described it like an advent calendar, where each day throughout the month you would have a new awesome Xamarin UI blog post to open.
+Back in 2019, [Steven Thewissen](https://thewissen.io/) gave us the awesome [Xamarin UI July](https://thewissen.io/introducing-xamarin-ui-july/).
+Steven described it as an advent calendar, where each day throughout the month you would have a new insightful Xamarin UI blog post to open.

-Let's do it again this year for .NET MAUI!
-Every day throughout July, a community contributed blog post or video will be published showing some awesome UI magic in .NET MAUI.
+Let's do it again this year, but this time for .NET MAUI!
+Every day throughout July, a community-contributed blog post or video will be published showing some incredible UI magic in .NET MAUI.

-This time around we'll extend the scope to include videos as well as blog posts.
+This time around, we'll extend the scope to include videos as well as blog posts.
 The videos and blog posts will be in English, and each one will be about a specific topic related to UI in .NET MAUI.
 It can be showing off a beautiful UI or control that someone has crafted, or it can be teaching how to use some aspect of building a UI in .NET MAUI.

-## How to get involved
+## How to Get Involved
 If you want to participate, shout out on Twitter using the hashtags #dotnetmaui and #MAUIUIJuly, saying which day of the month you want to release your post or video on.
 Once you've picked a date I'll add your name to the list below to reserve your spot.

-Then get started on your content!
+From there, just get started on your content!
 Keep the following in mind:

 1. The topic must be related to UI in .NET MAUI
 2. Your blog post or video must be in English